joseantonio002/air_transport_statistics_Canary_Islands/log.md

 2º) Install airflow via pip so everything executes locally

 I think I can get it to work, but it would have been easier if I just installed it with pip so it executed locally

+Okay so I broke the repositorie trying to commit and push from the docker cotainer, forget about airflow with docker and just do it with pip